Decaying Turbulence and the Riemann Hypothesis: The number theory behind the infinite-time singularity: The Random Walk on a Sphere

 \section{The Random Walk on a Sphere}

-We now return to the general momentum-loop equation \eqref{MLE} and look for the universal decaying trajectory, approaching the turbulent attractor.
-Let us write this equation explicitly in terms of local mean $\bar P = (P(\theta+) + P(\theta-))/2$ and local jump $\Delta P =P(\theta+) - P(\theta-) $:
+We now return to the general momentum-loop equation~\eqref{MLE} and look for its universal decaying trajectory, representing the approach to the turbulent statistical attractor.
+In terms of the local mean and jump,